ESME String Camp 2022

 What is the ESME String Camp, who are the faculty and who is the ESME String Camp for?

 The ESME String Camp is an exciting summer intensive chamber music program designed for any age and grade level.
 We accept violin, viola, cello, double bass and piano students.
+Students also have the option to sign up for lessons on more that one instrument.
 Students of other instruments are also accepted on a limited basis.
 Individual students will be arranged into chamber groups, classes and workshops that are based on their *level and work with ESME on both traditional classical and ESME pop chamber arrangements.
 Students can also sign up together as a pre-formed chamber group.

 A limited number of scholarships and financial aid for camp tuition are available to qualifying students!
 To request scholarship information contact us at: email@example.com